colinmollenhour/Cm_RedisSession/README.md

 - Compression libraries supported are 'gzip', 'lzf' and 'snappy'.
 Lzf and Snappy are much faster than gzip.
 - Compression can be enabled, disabled, or reconfigured on the fly with no loss of session data.
 - Expiration is handled by Redis.
 No garbage collection needed.
-- Logs when sessions are not written due to not having or losing their lock.
+- Logs in system.log when sessions are not written due to not having or losing their lock.

 #### Locking Algorithm Properties: ####
 - Only one process may get a write lock on a session